edchelstephens/how-git-works/README.md

 # Git objects

     - the objects in the .git/objects database are immutable
-    - if you change anything in a commit, then you get a different hash all the time
+    - if you change anything in a commit, then you get a different hash all the time, which means a new commit